mkromberg/link/docs/Home.md

 * **A source code management system**: we recommend using Git to manage the text files that Link will help you create and edit using Dyalog APL.

-* **A database management system:** although Link is able to store APL arrays using a pre-release of the *literal array notation*, this is only intended to be used for constants which you consider to be part of the source code of your applications.
+* **A database management system:**

+  Link is able to store APL arrays using a pre-release of the *literal array notation*, but this is only intended to be used for constants which you consider to be part of the source code of your applications.
 Although all functions and operators that you define will be written to source files by default, arrays are only written to source files upon request see [Link.Add](Link.Add.md) and optional parameters of [Link.Export](Link.Export.md).

    Application data belongs in a real DBMS or in files managed by the application.

 ## Link Fundamentals